 The Village Hall Association operates and maintains three buildings on Leonard Street at the head of Bridgewater Street.
 The Old Leonard School, now The Exchange and Art Gallery, the Old Firehouse now the Historical Society and the venerable Village Hall which houses the Village Library, the Leonard Club, the auditorium and the Annisquam Village Realty.

 The Village Library- A well-stocked library for children and adults with over 5,000 books, among them the classics, travel, arts and crafts and the latest fiction, non-fiction and suspense.
-Tea is served at the Library on Mondays, November through April at 3-5 PM
+Tea is served at the Library on Mondays, November through April at 3-5 PM.
+Open: Monday, 3-5 PM and Saturday 9-11AM throughout the year.

 The Leonard Club- The purpose of the club is to promote the civic and social welfare of Gloucester.
 Meetings of special interest are held throughout the year.